Domestic Abuse

 Risky Relationships

 My experience: We realised we both came from homes affected by domestic violence and would need help and support if we were going to "break the chain".
-We have learned loads of ways to cope with those explosive feelings that used to end in violence.
+We have learned loads of ways to cope with those feelings.
 If you and your partner want to change, don’t be afraid to go for help. - Ayla,18

 Separation Abuse

-Most people, when relationships end, have a period of feeling unhappy and reflection.
-But sometimes, emotions get in the way, and problems happen.
+Most people, when relationships end, have a period of feeling unhappy.

-Separation abuse refers to patterns of abuse that continue or start after a relationship has ended.
-This can include things like;
+Separation abuse refers to abuse that happens after a relationship has ended.
+This can include things like:

-These can make it hard for both people to move on, and it is important to take action to stop the behaviour.
-Taking action, for example, talking to someone like a trusted adult, or a school health nurse, is important.
-Acting as soon as possible can help everyone feel safer.
+These can make it hard for both people to move on.
+It is important to take action to stop the behaviour.

 Support is available whether:

-You can find out more about relationships ending on the Mix.
+Take action: You can find out more about relationships ending on oxme.